Slip coach: History

 The first certain example of slipping coaches off a moving passenger train was at Haywards Heath on the London, Brighton and South Coast Railway (LB&SCR) in February 1858 when the 4 p.m. train from London Bridge to Brighton which ran non-stop from East Croydon to Brighton slipped a portion for Lewes and Hastings.
 The portions were connected with a patent coupling and the instructions to the staff made sure the side chains were not connected.
-The complete train was to slow as it approached Haywards Heath, the slip effected and the slipped portion to slow itself to arrive gently at the station platform.
+The complete train was to slow as it approached Haywards Heath, the slip to be effected, and the slipped portion to slow itself to arrive gently at the station platform.
 Once the slipped portion had stopped at the platform the engine to haul it to Hastings was allowed to exit the siding where it had been waiting and attach itself to the front of the new train.
 The slipping was coordinated by a series of communication bell signals between the guards on the two portions of the train and the locomotive crew.

 The Great Western Railway (GWR) followed suit when on 29 November 1858, carriages were slipped at Slough and Banbury off London Paddington to Birmingham trains.
 The slip service being introduced in December 1858 with a slip at Banbury off the 9:30 a.m. from Paddington.